LLNL/Thomson-Scattering-Cross-Section-Calculator/README.md

 ## License

-This project distributed under the terms of both the MIT license.
+This project distributed under the terms of the MIT license.

 All new contributions must be made under the MIT licenses.